gradymke/dbb-blog/content/post/2016-12-year-in-review-1of3.md

 ## April

 With April came Spring!
 Home from our spring break, it was back to acclimating to life in the United States for Mireille, and acclimating to life with Mireille for the rest of us.
 Soccer continued, home improvements resumed as we updated our home from its vintage roots.
 We also made the first of our three driving trips to the midwest, this time to celebrate Jenny's nephew's wedding along with her family.
 Also, a big event in Ethan's religious career, he is now able to tithe as he is a full on Catholic having been confirmed this month.
+He celebrated like any good Catholic would - by skipping mass for the next several weeks.

 {{< picture title="More Home Improvements" height="400px" src="https://lh3.googleusercontent.com/yShmQaXlWZWPiHLZVAMLPYud9is2EN71aZxbwGo76p39OHT3wKxBVmhhIQPT5RV07jfd63zGTMNoL7kQ1bl1Y9W84gjIIHqviEi_5zSZaIzmfoWX8atYLcW0wNU7lusD631MW4Y=w1082-h1442-no" >}}